Students are required to adhere to the expectations of both TCU and UNTHSC as well as the School of Medicine Honor Code.

 Medical students are expected to proceed through the medical school curriculum in a continuous, uninterrupted fashion.
 In the event of extenuating circumstances which necessitate a temporary period of non-enrollment, students may request and/or be placed on a leave of absence.
 Students must adhere to timelines, procedures and required documentation for leaves of absence.

-For more information, see Leave of Absence Policy.
+For more information, see Leave of Absence and Withdrawal Policy.

 Network and Computer Usage